wRAR/scrapinghub-stack-scrapy/README.rst

 scrapinghub-stack-scrapy
 ========================

-Software stack with latest Scrapy and updated deps.
+Software stack based on Python 3 with latest Scrapy and updated deps.

 Versioning is done in the following manner: